Congratulations go to the recipients of the first round of funding from the Branching Out and Acorn Funds, who were announced in February.

-- Blue Moose Dance Company (Bentham based Dancer and Shepherdess Zanna Dennis & Sarah Hall) will be working with Film Maker John Dennis to create a short film capturing the vibrancy and energy that exists across the Great Place Lakes and Dales district through movement.
+- Blue Moose Dance Company (Bentham based Dancer Zanna Dennis & Sarah Hall) will be working with Film Maker John Dennis to create a short film capturing the vibrancy and energy that exists across the Great Place Lakes and Dales district through movement.

 - Thomas Smith, of Innova Collective and EskFest has successfully applied for events equipment and storage to expand South Lakes-based activities.
 He aims to establish a collaborative resource providing specialist equipment for rent locally.

 - Adam Sutherland, Grizedale Arts.
 The Coniston-based organisation has plans for a self-build, low-cost, eco house led by young women in a project in collaboration with The Confederacy of Villages, the Valley Project, Kendal College and Barrow College.

 - Virpi Kettu, Skipton.
 Animator Virpi has worked on the Wallace and Gromit films and with Radiohead in the past.
 Her project is for an augmented reality art installation and workshops in Skipton.

 - Lana Grindley, Kendal.
 Community artist Lana is setting up an art group for vulnerable teenagers in the town.